Note: I get commissions for purchases made through links in this post.

 The Yamaha F310 is not a cheap guitar.
 Is it too costly for a beginner?
 That depends on how serious you are as a beginner.
 But more on that later.

 This review will be on the short side because there’s not a lot I need to tell you here.
 I’ll give you all the important features and specs, tell you whether I think this guitar is for you, and then I’ll stop.
 Good enough?
 Great.

 If you don’t want to bother with all that and just want to see the pricing and availability of the F310 at Amazon, you can click (or tap) the link just below.

 Features of the Yamaha F310

-Again, as of this writing, there is only one flavor of F310 showing at Amazon.
+As of this writing, there are only two flavors of F310 showing at Amazon.
 In reality, this guitar comes in these styles.

 - Cherry sunburst

 Personally, if you can find either of the sunburst versions, I’d get one of those.
 They look really, really nice.
 There’s nothing wrong with the natural version.
 It’s just not my preference.

 This traditional Western shaped guitar (not a cutaway) has a spruce top (which is common) and “tropical tonewood” for the back and sides.
 These areas could be made of various woods depending on availability.